Leody Taveras Player Props: Rangers vs. Astros

 - Taveras hit .261 with 14 doubles, two triples, five home runs and 21 walks.

-- Including the 99 games he played in last season, he went deep in five of them (5.1%), leaving the ballpark in 1.5% of his trips to the dish.
+- He hit a home run in 5.1% of his games last year (five of 99), and 1.5% of his trips to the plate.

-- In 22 of 99 games last year (22.2%), Taveras picked up an RBI, and eight of those games (8.1%) included two or more RBIs.
-He had three or more RBIs in two contests.
+- Taveras drove in a run in 22 games last year out of 99 (22.2%), including multiple RBIs in 8.1% of those games (eight times) and three or more RBIs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.